EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ## Motivation: Classical Limits and Modern Geometry

-"Every new geometry is a miracle of thought, revealing more of the world than we imagined."

 Classical set theory prohibits sets from containing themselves, preventing paradoxes such as Russell’s paradox.
 However, many modern mathematical phenomena in algebraic and enumerative geometry naturally exhibit recursive and fractal-like structures that classical theories struggle to model rigorously.

 Virtual Set Theory is motivated by these phenomena and the solution of classical enumerative problems—most notably, the generalized Apollonius problem: